 Being on time is an important life skill, which we strive to help students develop.
-Attendance will be taken at the beginning of each class period.
-Students are to be in their assigned seat when the bell rings.
-If a student has been delayed by a teacher, he or she should get a pass from that teacher.
+At this age, students also depend on their parent/guardian for assistance in this area.
+Attendance will be taken at the beginning of each day.
+Students are expected to be in their classroom by 7:55 am.
 Unexcused tardies will be tracked by the main office.
-Excessive tardies will result in detention and/or in-school or out-of-school suspension.
+Excessive tardies may result in truancy policy violations.

 If a student has been delayed at home or is late arriving at school for an unusual reason, parents or a responsible adult should sign a note.
-Students should bring this note to the office immediately upon arriving at school, and the office shall decide if the tardy is "excused" or "unexcused."
-If the student has an emergency between classes, he or she should see the teacher of either the class he or she is leaving or the class he or she is going to, and explain there is an issue in need of attention.
-Any of these people can write an excuse if this emergency will cause the student to be tardy to his or her next class if permission is obtained in advance.
+Students should bring this note to the office immediately upon arriving at school, and the office shall decide if the tardy is "excused" or "unexcused